lucia-auth/lucia/docs/pages/upgrade-v3/index.md

 ### Vite

 This is not required when using Nuxt, SolidStart, and SvelteKit.
-This is required from Astro and Remix (currently debugging the issue).
+This is required for Astro and Remix (currently debugging the issue).

 ```ts
 // astro.config.mjs